xhedit/mamba-cpu/README.md

 1. autoloads a model from the Hugging Face Hub,
 2. generates completions of a user-specified prompt,
 3. measures the inference speed of this generation.

-Other configurable options include the top-p (nucleus sampling) probability, and the softmax temperature.

 ### Example